Tiphannie/Tiphannie.github.io/README.md

 #Lab_07_testing

 Added was the __tests__ folder and thus jest.config.js was also added.
 In the package.json file I added in the scripts{"test": "jest"}

+Added 2 more test files and then the API End-2-End test file (restaurant.test.ts)